FEATURED articles

 Sustainability at Bawah Reserve

-Bawah is remote – a fact which gives the island both its greatest advantages and most significant challenges.
+Bawah is remote – a fact that gives the island both its greatest advantages and most significant challenges.
 With Singapore being two hours by seaplane, and no other islands closer than around 30 nautical miles, this means that Bawah has an independent ecosystem.
-While the remoteness is a draw for adventure-seeking tourists, it also re-enforces the business case for integrating sustainability into every aspect of daily life.
+While remoteness is a draw for adventure-seeking tourists, it also reinforces the business case for integrating sustainability into every aspect of daily life.

 Sustainability: Above, Below and Beyond